newfront/spark-inception/docs/howto.md

 That's it.
 You now have a Streaming Notebook environment using Spark to power the dynamic generation of new Spark applications, or just to fiddle around with and come up with whacky new ideas!

 ## Making things Simpler
 You can start the entire Spark Inception Controller using a single command.
 Now you have less the think about if you want to bother with other things.
+Just make sure you have started up `redis` as well - otherwise you'll get an error trying to start the application.
 ~~~
 docker run \
   -p 4040:4040 \